 The Green Investment Bank, which I was sad to see privatised recently, particularly when we have the challenges ahead that we do, is a manager of a British government fund, possibly through the Foreign Office, which has made investments in India quite recently.
 I would be pleased to understand whether the rest of that programme will coinvest British government money in this area and whether that programme will continue.
 I very much welcome it, even though placing some of that money has been quite difficult.

 The irony of this treaty is that India is asking us to do this.
 Given our colonial background, India has decided that because the remains of our empire are scattered across the tropics, we should be a part of this agreement.
 Some of my question comes back to what the noble Baroness, Lady Jones, said.
-Are we at least going to use our leverage and resources and give our help and assistance to some of those overseas territories that are within the tropics?
+Are we at least going to use our leverage and resources and give our help to some of those overseas territories that are within the tropics?
 Are we going to be practical in making this agreement and alliance work for our overseas territories that are in the region of concern for this alliance?

 I am sure I read in the Explanatory Memorandum that the overseas territories had been consulted on this, and I would be interested to understand whether the communities that represent Chagos have been specifically consulted on this agreement.
 Obviously it affects them and their future, not only where they are at the moment but where they want to be in the future.

 The numbers are mind-boggling, although small in comparison with the $1 trillion that we need to save the planet.
 I am interested to know, and perhaps the Minister could tell us, which ATM that will come out of.

 My Lords, I am grateful to the noble Baroness for initiating this debate, and I, like the noble Lord, do not think she should apologise at all.
 When I read that she had put down a Motion on an international treaty, it prompted me to do the same, so I am having a debate on an international treaty next Tuesday.
 It is a great opportunity for more public scrutiny of treaties.